dvanblerkom/ece4203_lab4/README.md

    - total cell area
    - maximum operating frequency in MHz from the reports (You might need to re-run synthesis multiple times to determine the maximum achievable frequency)

-2. From the reports of your 32-bit synthesized divder, determine its:
+2. From the reports of your 32-bit synthesized ALU, determine its:
    - critical path and the slack
    - total cell area
    - maximum operating frequency in MHz from the reports (You might need to re-run synthesis multiple times to determine the maximum achievable frequency)